 What are the course Student Learning Outcomes (SLOs)?
 In other words, what should I know or be able to do by the end of this course?
 Explain processes of modification and interpretation of the US and MA Constitutions in the period 1877-present.
-Apply key basic concepts and skills of historical thinking to selected topics in the period 1877-present, including chronology, contingency, causality, and "pastness."

 Distinguish between primary and secondary sources and apply appropriate analytical questions to each to demonstrate understanding of their scholarly uses in history.

 Learn the importance of meticulous sourcing in the discipline of history and correctly use Chicago Style citation method in your history papers.

-Self-assess and extend your own foundational skills in historical thinking and analysis.
+Self-assess your own historical skills and develop your historical knowledge of modern and contemporary United States history.

 What are the technical specifications or tools I need in order to take this online course?

 You need to be comfortable using Blackboard and WSU email, including attachments.
 You need reliable internet access throughout the entire course.
 Your computer should have a speaker or headphones so you can hear video / audio content.
 You need a way to record short videos (phone or webcam).
 You'll need Adobe Reader and a full installation of Microsoft Word (free download through IT).
-You should know how to insert footnote references using Word and how to save and send documents in multiple formats (.docx, .pdf).
+You should know how to insert footnote references using Word and how to save and send documents in multiple formats (such as .docx, .pdf).
 You need to be comfortable communicating and writing in standard business English.

-What if I need a disability accommodation?
+What if I need a disability or medical accommodation?

 Accommodations are arranged through Student Accessibility Services (SAS).
-If you have need a learning accommodation made for you in this course, please provide your SAS documentation and consult with me immediately at the outset of the semester so we can design a solution that will help you be successful in the class.
+If you need a learning accommodation made for you in this course, please provide your SAS documentation and consult with me so we can design a solution that will help you be successful in the class.

 What is the course policy regarding plagiarism and academic honesty?

 Doing your own work and carefully citing the published writing of others is absolutely essential.
 You cannot cut and paste text from the internet or Wikipedia or the textbook into your papers and pass it off as your own writing.
 Please cite sources using correct Chicago Style footnotes in all cases.
 Plagiarized work or quiz cheating is an automatic zero on the assignment and may cause you to fail the class.
 I take such violations very seriously.
 Please familiarize yourself with and follow the University policy on Academic Honesty in the WSU Student Handbook.

 What should I do if I am feeling lost or overwhelmed in this class?

 First, reach out by email, phone, text, or in the Help Forum.
 You may not be the only person with the same concern, and we benefit from working questions out together.
 Second, make an appointment for an actual or virtual office hours visit.
-I hold regular scheduled office hours (hours/days are posted on Blackboard) and can also arrange at other times to connect in person or by phone, Skype, Zoom, or Blackboard Collaborate meeting.
+I hold regularly scheduled virtual office hours (hours/days are posted on Blackboard) and can also arrange at other times to connect in person or by phone, Skype, Zoom, or Blackboard Collaborate.
 Many questions and issues can be easily resolved this way.
 Third, spend extra time in the Resource section on Blackboard, especially the ungraded modules on Historical Thinking, Writing in History, and Footnotes.
 They are designed to help get you up to speed on basic concepts in the discipline of history.
 I also recommend the services of the Library reference staff, our departmental History tutor, and the Writing Center.
 See Resources on Blackboard for specifics.

 What is the policy about makeups or late work?

-Papers and learning activities can be submitted after the assigned deadline, but only for partial credit.
-Discussion Forums and Constitution Modules are only open during designated dates and close when that unit ends, so those cannot be made up later.
-Reading quizzes can be done anytime as a self-check, but they only count for points during the unit in which they are assigned.
+Papers, Learning Activities, reading quizzes, and Constitutions Modules can be submitted after their assigned deadline, but may not receive full credit if late.
+Discussion Forums are only open during designated dates and close when that unit ends, so those cannot be made up later.

+Syllabus